Air Curtains or Air Screens

-Air curtains or air screens in open doorways are used to keep acceptable indoor comfort in buildings
+Calculate air curtains or air screens in open doorways used to keep acceptable indoor comfort in buildings.

 Air curtains and air screens blows heated air (or cooled air in summertime) across door openings and reduces the ingress of cold air (or hot air in summertime) from the outside due to wind forces and natural draught through the building.

 - Air screens acts with heated (or cooled) air

 - Air curtains acts with unheated (or not cooled) air

 - Door-less shop fronts

 - Doors of public buildings which are frequently opened